ACI-Rental/docs/CONTRIBUTING.md

     git branch -D my-fix-branch
     ```

-* Update your master with the latest upstream version:
+* Update your dev with the latest upstream version:

     ```shell
-    git pull --ff upstream master
+    git pull --ff upstream dev
     ```
 ## <a name="started"></a> Getting started
 ### Front-end